 I was lucky enough to visit St. Augustine a few years ago.
 There stands the Ponce de Leon Hotel, (now Flagler College).
 The luxury hotel built by Henry Flagler, one of the first hotels so have electricity.
 Flagler was good friends with Thomas Edison and together they supplied generators to the hotel.

 This hotel was a huge project for Flagler and he soon realized he would need a solid form of transportation to fill his rooms.
 He then purchased the short line railroads which became “Florida East Coast Railway.”
 He soon built the Royal Poinciana Hotel in Palm Beach (which I visited a few dozen times).
 Extending his railway from St. Augustine, Florida to Palm Beach, Florida.
 He also build the Palm Beach Inn, (now known as the Breakers), a prestigious resort hotel in Palm Beach, County.
-These hotels were meant to house his travelers using his Florida East Coast Railway.

 Henry Flagler had plans to turn Palm Beach into his hub for his railway however weather and freezes in the area forced him to look south into Miami.
 Pushing his railroad plans into the south his railway soon reached Biscayne Bay.

 After the United States announced the construction of the Panama Canal, Henry Flagler became very interested in the Florida Keys.
 He had this idea to link his Florida East Coast Railway from Northern Florida all the way down into the Keys.